“However, when He, the Spirit of truth, has come, He will guide you…” (John 16:13 NKJV)

 As newborn babes, desire the sincere milk of the word, that ye may grow thereby: (1 Peter 2:2 KJV)

 When we are new Christians, we are “born again.”
-Just like a natural birth, we start out as babies.
-It is by feeding on the Word of God that we grow, like babies feeding on milk from their mothers.
+Just like a natural birth, we begin as babies.
+We grow by feeding on the Word of God just as babies do by drinking milk from their mothers.
 The Holy Spirit will use the words we read to help our spirits grow.
-This is the first step in hearing more from God.
+This is the first step in hearing from God more frequently.

 So faith comes from hearing, and hearing through the word of Christ.
 (Romans 10:17 ESV)